Struggling with your girlfriend’s past isn’t easy.

-If you’ve spent any amount of time trawling Google for answers on how to deal with your girlfriend’s past, you’ve likely come across a lot of varied advice.
+“My girlfriend’s past disgusts me” is a common thought in your head.
+And if you’ve spent any amount of time trawling Google for answers on how to accept the past of your partner, you’ve likely come across a lot of varied advice.

-On one hand, there are the online commenters who say that any guy who struggles with any woman’s past is a hypocrite, misogynist, sexist pig who “doesn’t deserve her.”
+On one hand, there are the online commenters who say that any guy who struggles with any girlfriend’s past is a hypocrite, misogynist, sexist pig who “doesn’t deserve her.”

-On the other hand, there is the opposite end of the extremist crowd, whose members proclaim that any man who struggles with any woman’s past is probably justified, that women can’t be trusted, and any feeling of unease surrounding a girlfriend’s past is enough of a “red flag” that the man in question should get out of the relationship.
+There is the opposite end of the extremist crowd whose members proclaim that any man who struggles with any girlfriend’s past is probably justified.
+That women can’t be trusted.
+And, any feeling of unease surrounding a girlfriend’s past is enough of a “red flag”.
+That the man in question should get out of the relationship.

-So, if you’re unsure of “what to think” about your girlfriend’s past, what it says about who she is, whether or not your girlfriend shares your values, and whether or not what you’re experiencing is “normal,” I’d like to offer you a seven step plan consisting of practical steps and perspectives you can start experimenting with immediately.
+So, if you’re unsure of “what to think” about your girlfriend’s past, what it says about who she is, how to stop thoughts like “I hate my girlfriend”, whether or not your girlfriend shares your values, and whether or not what you’re experiencing is “normal,” I’d like to offer you a seven-step plan consisting of practical steps and perspectives you can start experimenting with immediately.

 After fielding thousands of emails from men concerning retroactive jealousy, this is my retroactive jealousy “starter kit” if you’re struggling with your girlfriend’s past:

 It’s important to note that there is a lot more for me to cover here but, for now at least, this should give you something to get started.

 (This is a bit of a lengthy one, so buckle up…)